exceljs/exceljs/README.md

 <ul>
     <li>
-        Merged <a href="https://github.com/guyonroche/exceljs/pull/343">Issue 296 #343</a>.
+        Merged <a href="https://github.com/guyonroche/exceljs/pull/350">Syntax highlighting added ✨ #350</a>.
-        This fixes <a href="https://github.com/guyonroche/exceljs/issues/296">Issue with writing newlines #296</a>.
-        Thanks goes to <a href="https://github.com/holly-weisser">holly-weisser</a> for the contribution.
+        Thanks goes to <a href="https://github.com/rmariuzzo">rmariuzzo</a> for the contribution.
     </li>
 </ul>